Man-made Environmental Disorders

-In West Africa, India and Indonesia, Matilde Gattoni has made the environmental and social impact of climate change the central focus of her work, especially when caused by today's race for consumerism.
-Her motivation?
-“The final customer has the right to know how these products are made and to realize the impact that his choices have on remote communities that he has no link to", she explains.
+In West Africa, India, and Indonesia, Matilde Gattoni has made the environmental and social impact of climate change the central focus of her work, especially when the cause is today's race for consumerism.

-When we talked with photographer Matilde Gattoni, she was just coming back from a journey across West-Africa to document the impact of rising sea levels in 13 countries spanning from Mauritania to Namibia.
-With tights growing higher and waves stronger every year, fast erosion is a short-term concern.
-“50% of the population live on this coast, in economically booming cities like Lagos and Accra.
-These countries will not survive if we don’t do anything”, she commented.
+When I talked with photographer, Matilde Gattoni, she was just coming back from a journey across West-Africa documenting the impact of rising sea levels in 13 countries spanning from Mauritania to Namibia.
+With tides growing higher and waves stronger every year, fast erosion is a short-term concern.
+“Large populations live on this coast, in economically booming cities like Lagos and Accra.
+These countries will not survive if we don’t do something”, she commented.

-Before this, Gattoni and writer Matteo Fagotto had already explored the impact of man-made environmental disorder on communities by documenting mica mining in the impoverished state of Jharkhand, India, and tin mining on the Indonesian island of Bangka, which provides around 30% of the world's consumption.
-Both mica and tin are key components of our daily products though we sometimes don’t suspect it.
-A natural insulator, mica is used in countless electronic and electrical products, while tin – a “death metal”, to quote Gattoni’s series’ title – is used in car components, food cans and electronic goods.
+Before this, Gattoni and writer, Matteo Fagotto had already explored the impact of man-made environmental disorder on communities through the documentation of mica mining in the impoverished state of Jharkhand, India, and tin mining on the Indonesian island of Bangka, which provides around 30% of the world's supply.
+Both mica and tin are key components of our daily products, though we sometimes don’t suspect it.
+A natural insulator, mica is used in countless electronic and electrical products, while tin - a “death metal”, to quote Gattoni’s series’ title - is used in car components, food cans, and electronic goods.

-“The final customer has the right to know how these products are made and to realize the impact that his choices have on remote communities that he has no link to”, Gattoni explains.
+“The final customer has the right to know how these products are made and to realise the impact that their choices have on remote communities that they have no link to”, Gattoni explains.

 © Matilde Gattoni, from the series, The Slaves of Mica, India.
 A beautiful mother of four children, 25-year-old Sarita Devi fractured her right leg when the mine she was working subsised, completely burying her.